ravedappeport/grazie-david-and-emma/grazie-david-and-emma/content/photos/welcome/flemings.md

 ## Flemings

-Photo 1 - Christmas with the Flemings.
-Grandpa Jim, Granny Rudina, Pauline Fleming, David Fleming, Emma Fleming 1, Emma Fleming 2, David Rappeport, Claire Fleming.
+Photo 1 - :christmas_tree: Christmas with the Flemings.
+Grandpa Jim, Granny Rudina, Pauline Fleming, Emma's older brother David Fleming, Emma Fleming 1, Emma Fleming 2, me, Claire Fleming.
+Also, the Flemings introduced me to Boxing Day, which is an amazing holiday!!!
 <br><br>
-Photo 2 - Emma and Claire at their older brother David's wedding.
+Photo 2 - Emma and Claire at David's wedding.
 <br><br>
-Photo 3 - Emma, Clair, Pauline, and Hugo walking in Brooklyn in early February 2024.
+Photo 3 - Emma, Claire, Pauline, and Hugo walking in Brooklyn in early February 2024.
 <br><br>